ngomez-dev/NolanGame/README.md

 ## Installation / How to Run

 Once you download the file and put it in your python folder, open windows powershell.
-Once you change the location to your python folder using "cd (python folder name)," type 'py NolanGame.py' and the program should pop up.
+Once you change the location to your python folder using "cd (python folder name)," type `py NolanGame.py` and the program should pop up.

 ## Team Members and Roles